julian1/kicad-test/projects/dw232/resistors.md

   a 5,15      and 1k pot gives 0.714 -> 0.750 which is not too bad.
 4% of range.
   a 5.1/15.1  and 1k pot gives 0.715 -> 0.751 - should we try this?
+  about 18mA to 25mA

   bourns have a 3250W 1k,

+  it's very easy to just chock another 1k on either side to give a bit more.

 # OPTION 2